 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Residential care facility One space per 4 hostel unit beds.
 Visitor parking at 30% of resident parking requirements.
-One SRV and One space emergency vehicle.
+One SRV space; and One space for an emergency vehicle.
 Resort complex As determined by Council.
 As determined by Council.
-Council.
 Retirement facility One covered space per unit and 0.5 spaces for visitors parking.
 One SRV space; and One space for an emergency vehicle.
 Roadside stall One space per stall.
 Nil.
-Rural industry One space per 90m 2 GFA or part thereof.
+Rooming accommodation Inside the Centre zone: One space per 15 beds.
+Outside the Centre zone: One space per 8 beds.
+One SRV space.
+One space for a 20 seater bus.
+Rural industry One space per 90m GFA or part thereof.
 One AV space.
-Rural workers' accommodation If Self-assessable development: Nil If Self-assessable development: Nil If Assessable development: As determined by Council.
-If Assessable development: As determined by Council.
-Sales office One space per 25m 2 GFA or part thereof.
+Rural workers' accommodation If accepted development subject to requirements: Nil If Assessable development: As determined by Council.
+If accepted development subject to requirements: Nil If Assessable development: As determined by Council.
+Sales office One space per 25m GFA or part thereof.
 Nil.
-Service industry Exempt where in an existing building within the Centre zone.
+Service industry Accepted where in an existing building within the Centre zone.
 Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-One HRV space if the site is greater than 2,000m 2 , otherwise One SRV space.
+One HRV space if the site is greater than 2,000m , otherwise One SRV space.
 Service station Minimum of four spaces plus car parking at rates applicable to ancillary use/s.
 One AV space.
-Shop Exempt where in an existing building within the Centre zone.
+Shop Accepted where in an existing building within the Centre zone.
 Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-One HRV space if the site is greater than 2,000m2, otherwise One SRV space.
+One HRV space if the site is greater than 2,000m , otherwise One SRV space.